j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/advanced/spring/README.md

 ## Description

-This tutorial shows how to configure Easy Batch jobs using Spring framework with the `org.jeasy.batch.integration.spring.JobFactoryBean`.
+This tutorial shows how to configure Easy Batch jobs using Spring framework with the `org.jeasy.batch.extensions.spring.JobFactoryBean`.

 ## Run the tutorial